 Hello!
-I am a Ph.D. student at Penn State in the College of IST, where I work on machine learning, natural language processing, and data mining, advised by Xiang Zhang.
+I am a Ph.D. student at Penn State, where I work on machine learning, natural language processing, and data mining, advised by Xiang Zhang.
 I received my M.S. in Optimization at the University of Chinese Academy of Sciences, where I was advised by Yingjie Tian.
 I received my B.E. at the Renmin University of China, advised by Wei Xu.

 In the summer of 2021, I am a research intern at Microsoft Research (MSR) working with Subho, Xiaodong and Dey, exploring neural architecture search for efficient Transformer models.
 In 2020, I was an intern research scientist at Moffett AI luckily advised by Ian En-Hsu Yen, studying model compression and few-shot knowledge distillation.
 I also spent two wonderful summers (2019, 2018) as a research intern advised by Wei Cheng and Haifeng Chen at NEC Labs America, working on contrastive learning and multi-task learning in multivariate time series.

-- Parameter Efficiency: Pruning, Neural Architecture Search, Lottery Ticket Hypothesis
+- Parameter Efficiency: Neural Architecture Search, Pruning, Knowledge Distillation

-- Data Efficiency: Few-shot Compression, Knowledge Distillation, Contrastive Learning
+- Data Efficiency: Few-shot Compression, Contrastive Learning, Generator Learning

-- Model Architectures: Transformers, Dynamic Networks, Graph Neural Networks
+- Model Architectures: Transformers, Temporal Networks, Graph Neural Networks